JListman/Mental_Health_Day_VAdata/README.md

 # Mental_Health_Day_VAdata
-geographic distribution of veterans diagnosed with mental illness in 2015
+Create a choropleth map to visualize geographic distribution of veterans diagnosed with mental illness in 2015.